Breeze/breeze.github.io/doc-net/webapi-controller-core.md

 Add a HttpGet method returning `IQueryable<>` for each of the `Customer`, `Order`, and `Product` types in the data model.
 We won't do one for `OrderItem` because we will only query those with an `Order`
 ```

-  [Route("api/[controller]/[action]")]   // Note that the `Route` attribute specifies the `[action]` as part of the path.
+  [Route("breeze/[controller]/[action]")]   // Note that the `Route` attribute specifies the `[action]` as part of the path.
   [BreezeQueryFilter]
-  public class BreezeController : Controller
+  public class NorthwindController : Controller

-    // Add a new `persistenceManager` field to the `BreezeController` class, and add a constructor that takes a NorthwindCoreContext and sets the `persistenceManager`
+    // Add a new `persistenceManager` field to the `NorthwindController` class, and add a constructor that takes a NorthwindDbContext and sets the `persistenceManager`
     // field.
 This will be called by dependency injection.

-    private NorthwindCorePersistenceManager persistenceManager;
+    private NorthwindPersistenceManager persistenceManager;
-    public BreezeController(NorthwindCoreContext dbContext) {
+    public NorthwindController(NorthwindDbContext dbContext) {
-        persistenceManager = new NorthwindCorePersistenceManager(dbContext);
+        persistenceManager = new NorthwindPersistenceManager(dbContext);
     }

     [HttpGet]